Fantasound: Pan pot and togad device

 The average monaural sound systems around the time of the production of Fantasia had a number of disadvantages.
 Their limited range in volume was ineffective as symphonic music was impaired by excessive ground noise and amplitude distortion.
 Their single point source of sound, though suitable for dialogue and action at the centre of the screen, caused music and sound effects to suffer from acoustic phase distortion which is absent when sound originates from multiple sources.
 Led by William E. Garity, the chief audio engineer at the Disney studios, technicians developed a multi-channel reproduction system that was dubbed Fantasound, a process that was to be a desirable alternative sound system.

 The first task was to create the illusion of sound "moving" across neighboring speakers.
-It was found that by placing two speakers roughly 20 feet apart it was possible to produce a "moving" sound, but the effect could not be achieved through simple volume control.
+It was found that by placing two speakers roughly 20 feet apart, it was possible to produce a "moving" sound, but the effect could not be achieved through simple volume control.
 The problem was solved with a three-circuit differential junction network named the "pan pot" (panoramic potentiometer), that allowed sound to progressively travel using constant fades with a left, center and right speaker configuration.
 The second issue was dynamic range, the difference in volume between the loudest and quietest sounds.
 The dynamic range of typical film soundtracks at the time was limited to a poor signal-to-noise ratio of about 40 dB.
 This was tackled by increasing the volume during loud passages and reducing it during quiet ones, to which the dynamic range would increase.
-A tone-operated gain adjusting device, or "Togad," was built that varied the volume of the replayed sound under the control of a tone of varying amplitude.
-This device was the predecessor of the automated mix-down systems found in modern recording studios.
+A tone-operated gain-adjusting device, or "Togad," was built that varied the volume of the replayed sound under the control of a tone of varying amplitude.
+This device was an early predecessor of the automated mix-down systems found in modern recording studios.